Image-Guided SRT Compared to Mohs Surgery

 See the difference between Mohs surgery and Image-Guided SRT

 Many people do not realize the wound care and recovery time with Mohs surgery.
 One in 3 people need reconstructive surgery after Mohs, which takes months or longer to heal.
 Image-Guided SRT is different.
-There is no cutting, wounds, scarring, or limits to your daily activities during treatment.
+There is no cutting, wounds, surgical scarring, or limits to your daily activities during treatment.

 Image-Guided SRT results